wdomski/ARClab/ex/FreeRTOS/README.md

 **This exercise contains three subexercises.**

-The ADC1 is configured in such a way that the conversion is triggered by TIM6.
-It is required to start a timer TIM6 in time base mode with interrupts and start ADC1 peripheral in DMA mode.
+The ADC1 should be configured in such a way that the conversion is triggered by TIM6.
+It is required to start a timer TIM6 in time base mode with (or without depending on task requirements) interrupts and start ADC1 peripheral in DMA mode.
 This configuration allows for completely CPU-free periodic measurement of analog signal.

 Additional changes to the project are required:
-- enable interrupts on TIM6,
+- enable interrupts on TIM6 (if necessary),
 - select trigger event as Update Event for TIM6,
 - select trigger source for ADC1,
 - configure DMA for ADC1 in circular mode,
+- select appropriate word length for DMA,
 - enable DMA transfers on ADC completed conversion.

-It is required to start a timer TIM6 (1Hz frequency) in time base mode with interrupts and start ADC1 peripheral (without interrupts or DMA).
+It is required to start a timer TIM6 (1Hz frequency) in time base mode without interrupts and start ADC1 peripheral (without interrupts or DMA).

 Moreover, **TIMER3** connector was configured so it